 A rule of thumb is 10-12 pigs per sow and 20-24 weaners (pigs that have been recently weaned) or finishers (pigs that are being fattened for slaughter) per pen.
-This allows for some socialisation but also prevents fighting and gives each pig enough space to exercise.
-The type of housing you need will depend on the climate and whether you’re raising breeding stock, weaners or finishers.
+This allows for some socialization but also prevents fighting and gives each pig enough space to exercise.
+The type of housing you need will depend on the climate and whether you’re raising breeding stock, weaners, or finishers.

 For breeding stock, a farrowing house is necessary so that sows can be confined during farrowing (birthing) and while nursing their young.
 Farrowing crates confine the sow so she cannot lie on her young and crush them, which happens quite often without confinement.
 Nursery pens are used for weaners until they reach approximately 30kg when they are then moved to finishing pens.

-Drinker systems vary depending on how many pigs you have – manual drinkers suffice for smaller numbers but automatic drinkers are recommended for larger herds because they save time and labour .
-Fencing needs to be strong enough to contain pigs – barbed wire or electrified fencing is usually sufficient .
-Gates should be big enough to allow easy movement of animals in and out of paddocks/pens .
+Drinker systems vary depending on how many pigs you have – manual drinkers suffice for smaller numbers but automatic drinkers are recommended for larger herds because they save time and labor.
+Fencing needs to be strong enough to contain pigs – barbed wire or electrified fencing is usually sufficient.
+Gates should be big enough to allow easy movement of animals in and out of paddocks/pens.